executablebooks/MyST-NB/docs/render/hiding.md

 ## Hide code cells

-You can use **cell tags** to control the content hidden with code cells.
+You can use **cell tags** to control the content hidden with code cells at the cell level.
 Add the following tags to a cell's metadata to control what to hide in code cells: